EsrafilElahi/esrafilelahi/README.md

 # 💫 About Me :

 I am a dedicated and adaptable frontend engineer with over 7 years of experience.
-I am committed to delivering high-quality work, and I am skilled at structuring projects and coordinating with other teams. always eager to take on new challenges and solve problems, and I am passionate about learning, improving, and sharing my knowledge with others.<br/> my code font : APL2741 Unicode <br/>
+I focus on delivering high-quality work and building well-structured, scalable applications.
+I collaborate effectively with cross-functional teams and enjoy tackling new challenges and solving complex problems.
+I’m always eager to learn, grow, and share my knowledge with others.<br/> my code font : APL2741 Unicode <br/>

 📄 &nbsp;Please have a look at my [LinkedIn](https://www.linkedin.com/in/esrafil-elahi/) for more details about me